 - Administrative Penalties (Regulation 12/23) — sets out what and how ESA can issue administrative penalties for non-compliant action(s).

 ESA also administers the Appeals Regulation under the Safety Consumer and Statues Administration Act.

-This video describes ESA’s approach to keeping Ontarians safe.
+Video: How ESA helps you safely use electricity — describes ESA’s approach to keeping Ontarians safe.